ANNUAL CHARGEBACK REPORT & STATISTICS

 Ultimately, we want to help you create intelligent, effective strategies that will lead to a significant improvement to your bottom line.

 We hope this resource is valuable to you!

-The data in this study was collected from a subset of merchants who used Midigator to fight chargebacks for 12 consecutive months.
+The data in this study was collected from a subset of merchants who used Midigator to manage chargebacks between January 1, 2021 and December 31, 2021.
 These merchants were chosen because they represented a broad spectrum of billing models, industries, transaction volumes, and dispute management styles.